 Today we have an early morning start to climb to the top of the famous Dune 45 for a dramatic and incredible sunrise view across a vast sea of sand.
 We will also have chance to explore the otherworldy landscape of the Dead Vlei.
 In the afternoon, we head south to our river camp near the small town of Bethanie.

-Tonight we camp at an eco-tourism campsite.
+At Bethanie we will camp at an eco-tourism campsite.

 Estimated Drive Time - 5-6 hours.